| Nothing is harder to categorize than an artist as

 spontaneous, automatic visual musings of a childlike spirit,

+or the product of a refined and highly unique talent?
 In one work, large leaves float on a pond echoing Monet’s

 water lilies.
 The palette is awash in blues and yellows, the